 “Ya empece la cena.
 Quitate de aqui.
 Put it back, Sonia!”
 In a perfect world, she would be the only one in charge of feeding her granddaughter; Sonia, the girl who still had the flat, deep brown hair of her only son.

 “Fine, fine!”
 Sonia slipped it back into the fridge and softly stamped into her bedroom.
 She kicked her pink sneakers off, used inertia to swing the heavy pack onto the bed, and then sat with her legs crossed next to it.
 The mattress springs squeaked.

 To get a quick sense of how good her items might be, she pulled out the two easiest physicals to get to work on first: a red Nokia phone and a Tamagotchi game, its egg-ish case cracked and yellowing.
 This third generation Tamagotchi in particular was written on such a small memory chip and in such a clunky language there was hardly room for any kind of firewalls or encryption.

-She put the price of the items out of her mind, donned her oversized headphones and plugged them into a bespoke console.
+She put the price of the items out of her mind, donned her oversized headphones and plugged them into a Raspberry Pi console.
 There was something comforting about getting her hands on material objects that held data, something like how it felt to thumb through abuela’s old People en Espanol magazines.

 “Ahh!
 FUCK!”
 She tore off her headphones, breaking the connection.